oz-code/OzCodeDemo/OzCodeDemo/02.Search/README.md

 ![Exception](Resources/exception.png)

 Oh no!
-This means that a MEF failure occurred, because we mistakenly registered two or more different services under the same interface.
+This means that an MEF failure occurred, because we mistakenly registered two or more different services under the same interface.
 And so, when we ask MEF to give us an interface that implements the `ITestComponent` interface, MEF doesn't know which implementation to give us!

 Since we want to break execution when the exception is thrown we have two options - either use Visual Studio's built-in exception settings dialog, or simply press the "Break on all CLR excetions" button: